 Two tablespoons equate to 50 calories.
 Not many people can stop at two tablespoons and soon enough they’ve eaten 250 calories worth with pita chips and have blown the day’s caloric deficit!

-Fat burning foods are those that help to increase your metabolism and help you shed that belly fat.
-Let’s go over a few that are great for getting rid of that excess weight quickly.
+Truly healthy foods are those that help to increase your metabolism and help you get leaner.
+Let’s go over a few that are great.

 Fish is great for you and delicious.
 Fish such as mackerel, sardines, haddock, herring and salmon contain a ton of omega-3 fatty acids.
-Omega-3 has been shown to not only help with fat loss but work on decreasing your risk of heart disease.
+Omega-3 has been shown to not only help with getting slimmer but work on decreasing your risk of heart disease.

 Habitual coffee drinkers, rejoice!
 While the beans themselves may not be beneficial, per say, the caffeine that you consume with a cup can be quite helpful.
-It can increase your metabolic rate and get you energized to get through your workout all while helping you to continue burning fat.
+It can increase your metabolic rate and get you energized to get through your workout all while helping you to continue slimming down.